 Samsung Galaxy Note 10

-There’s no doubt that the upcoming Samsung Galaxy S20 will overshadow any current smartphones from the brand.
-It will be faster, bigger, and shoot better, and we’re still not talking about the fully revealed models here.
-They will feel like a big leap from all of the S10 and Note 10 phones, especially with built-in 5G and larger batteries.
+There’s no doubt that the Samsung Galaxy S20 overshadows previous smartphone releases from the brand.
+It’s faster, bigger, and shoots better, and you get 5G connectivity for blazing Internet connections.
+They feel like a big leap from all of the S10 and Note 10 phones.
 Still, you’ll have to ask how much you need or want a stylus, since that’s still solely the territory of the Galaxy Note 10.
 You’re not going to be disappointed at all if you go for the Note 10, as it’s easily one of the best phones of 2019.